 Between Husbands and Wives

 It says in Ephesians 5:22-23 that wives are to submit themselves to their husbands, as they do to the Lord.
 This passage is not to be taken literally.
 In a marriage between husband and wife, one isn’t supposed to be overpowered by the other.
 A controlling and manipulative spirit is not what God permits within a marriage.
 It goes against Jesus’ unconditional love towards all of us.
-When God is not at the center of the relationship, the soul tie becomes dangerous.
+The soul tie becomes dangerous when God is not at the center of the relationship.

-Yes, Paul applies Ephesians 5:22-23 explicitly within the context of marriage; however, we should also consider verse 21.
+Yes, Paul explicitly applies Ephesians 5:22-23 to marriage; however, we should also consider verse 21.
 As Jesus’ followers, we should practice humble submission to one another.
 ‘Submit yourselves to your husband as you do to the Lord’ means that wives are to respect and love their husbands, regardless of whether they ‘deserve’ it.

 Between Parents and Children

 Yes, soul ties are created between parents and children.
-Dangerous soul ties are formed when parents fail to discipline their kids and even defend their wrongful actions.
+Dangerous soul ties are formed when parents fail to discipline their kids and defend their wrongful actions.
 An unhealthy kind of affection forms that will cause an imbalance in the hierarchy inside the household.
 When a child sees that they will always get their way, in their minds, they rule and control the family, not the parents.
-Not only that, the child will grow up with a skewed sense of right and wrong.
+Also, the child will grow up with a skewed sense of right and wrong.

 There is no doubt that our children are a gift from God.
 And as the appointed parents, it is said in Deuteronomy 11:18-21 that our genuine love for God is demonstrated through our obedience to Him.
 This practice is what parents are to regularly pass on to their children so that they may also pass it on to the next generation.

-In addition to this passage, Ephesians 6:4 reminds parents to discipline their children with love and instruction from God and not with anger.
-So, parents must discipline their children, but they must not do so in anger.
-Continually educate your child about why they are being punished, and you are doing so with love.
+In addition to this passage, Ephesians 6:4 reminds parents to discipline their children with love and instruction from God, not anger.
+Parents must discipline their children, but they must not do so in anger.
+Continually educate your child about why they are being punished, and do so with love.

 In Close Association

-Soul ties in a close association do not only pertain to our friends but also those who we look up to as a mentor or leaders.
-Between friends, especially those we consider our close and best friends, it becomes tough to realize that the soul tie has become dangerous.
+Soul ties in a close association pertain to our friends and those whom we look up to as mentors or leaders.
+It can be tough to realize that the soul tie has become dangerous between friends, especially those we consider our close and best friends.

-Like in a romantic relationship, sweet and fake encouraging words make us callous and blissfully unaware of the harm it is causing us.
-People that knowingly lead you astray aren’t considered friends, and all ties with them should be cut off immediately.
+Like in a romantic relationship, sweet, fake, encouraging words make us callous and blissfully unaware of the harm they are causing us.
+People who knowingly lead you astray aren’t considered friends; all ties with them should be cut off immediately.

 The people we choose to surround ourselves with will influence our behavior and perspective on life.
-In 1 Thessalonians 5:11, we are encouraged to build each other up, so we must have close friends that help us grow closer to God.
-Also, in Proverbs 27:17, it is said that one person sharpens another, so we must choose with whom we want to associate ourselves.
+In 1 Thessalonians 5:11, we are encouraged to build each other up, so we must have close friends who help us grow closer to God.
+Also, Proverbs 27:17 says that one person sharpens another, so we must choose with whom we want to associate ourselves.